 Donald Draper in California, what a sight to behold.
 It changes him.
 It’s where he belongs.
 And when he puts on those aviator sunglasses … hoo boy … it’s game over.

-Mad Men is also at its best when it delves deep into the nature of Don’s identity, an element that has been conspicuously absent for long stretches of the season.
+Mad Men is also at its best when it delves deep into the nature of Don’s identity, an element that has been somewhat absent for long stretches of the season.
 Having been seduced by the 20-year-old Joy, he’s content to just go along for the ride and see where the road takes him — a nameless stranger in a strange land.

 It’s certainly an affair to remember — for the first time in his life, Don literally follows his Joy.
-Their rapturous sexcapades are therapeutic, allowing him to finally set aside material desires, and pursue the pleasures that he needs.
+Their rapturous sexcapades are therapeutic, allowing him to finally set aside material desires and pursue the pleasures that he needs.

 After a few days, however, he quickly comes to the realization that the jet set life is not for him.
 It was fun while it lasted, but there are still plenty of other things weighing on his mind.
-He dials a number, and makes a date for later by phone: “Hello, it’s Dick Whitman.”
+He dials a number and makes a date for later by phone: “Hello, it’s Dick Whitman.”

 As Don goes off the grid in sunny California, the winds of change are also sweeping back east.
 Peggy Olson (finally) gets a modern-looking haircut, Kurt (one of the new hires from the season premiere) openly admits to the office that he’s gay and — perhaps most surprising of all — Roger Sterling and Jane Siegel decide to get married.

-After the 10 previous episodes had fallen into a stagnant groove, it’s amazing how quickly things have evolved.
+After the 10 previous episodes had fallen into a motionless groove, it’s amazing how quickly things have evolved.
 These sub-plots are minor in comparison to Don’s adventures out west, but they make up a microcosm of the extensive cultural revolution just around the corner.